kidtronnix/hapi-dash/README.md

 ```

 Now you can run `gulp` from the command line and it will run the tasks in the `gulpfile.js`.
 The current tasks will minify and optimize your CSS, JS, and Images.
 If you want more tasks you can go to the Gulp Plugin page. [http://gratimax.github.io/search-gulp-plugins/](http://gratimax.github.io/search-gulp-plugins/)

+The other thing is to configure pm2 to start the desired number of process for load balancing, based on expected usage/traffic of API and GUI individually, plus no. cores on machine.
+For usage of pm2 see,.

 ## Dashboard
 The dashboard uses the free [Dashgum](http://www.blacktie.co/2014/07/dashgum-free-dashboard/) responsive theme, design by [Carlos Alvarez](http://alvarez.is/).
 Framework used: Bootstrap 3.2